 (a) It shall be unlawful for any person to display any sign (electronic, painted or otherwise) advertising alcoholic beverages as enumerated and defined in this ordinance, outside any place of business or inside any place of business in a position visible from the outside of the building, except on the rear most wall.
 The rear most wall is defined as that wall furthest and opposite to the entrance to said business.
 This prohibition does not apply to aisle or floor merchandise displays not generally visible from outside of the building.

-(b) It shall be unlawful for any person to display any sign (electronic, painted or otherwise) containing the English name, brand name, or any phonetic spelling or misspelling of an English name for any alcoholic beverage as enumerated and defined in this chapter (including any type of illustration or image depicting an alcoholic beverage) outside any place of business or in any window or door visible from the outside of the business.
+(b) It shall be unlawful for any person to display any sign (electronic, painted or otherwise) containing the name, brand name, or any phonetic spelling or misspelling of a name for any alcoholic beverage as enumerated and defined in this chapter (including any type of illustration or image depicting an alcoholic beverage) outside any place of business or in any window or door visible from the outside of the business.
 For the purposes of this section, any sign attached directly to any part of a window or its surround (including windows integrated into doors), or any sign placed within twelve (12) inches of the window with its content visible from the outside, will be considered to be in the window.
+This limitation is in addition to the requirements contained in the preceding paragraph (a).

 (c) Displaying of advertising in violation of this section shall be considered a violation of this ordinance and punishable in accordance therewith.